rbehjati/comprehensive-rust/src/traits/iterator.md

 <details>

+* `Item`: an associated type
+  * Improves readability by moving generic types that are under the control of the implementor into the trait.
 * `IntoIterator` is the trait that makes for loops work.
 It is implemented by collection types such as `Vec<T>` and references to them such as `&Vec<T>` and `&[T]`.
 Ranges also implement it.
 * The `Iterator` trait implements many common functional programming operations over collections